astronomer/docs/learn/airflow-setup-teardown.md

 ## Example DAG

-The DAG shown in this example mimics a setup/ teardown pattern that you can run locally:
+The DAG shown in this example mimics a setup/ teardown pattern that you can run locally.
+The setup/ teardown workflow consists of the following tasks:

-- The `create_csv` file will create a CSV file in a directory specified as a [DAG param](airflow-params.md).
+- The `create_csv` task will create a CSV file in a directory specified as a [DAG param](airflow-params.md).
 This task has been turned into a setup task.
+- The `write_to_csv` task will write data to the CSV file.
+This task has been turned into a setup task.
+- The `fetch_data` task will fetch data from a remote source and write it to the CSV file.
+This task has been turned into a setup task.
 - The `delete_csv` task is the associated teardown task, deleting the resource of the CSV file.
-- The `fetch_data`, `write_to_csv` and `get_average_age_obj` tasks are in the scope of the setup/ teardown workflow.
-Any failure in these tasks would still need the resource "CSV file" to be deleted afterwards (to make it more real, consider the CSV file to be an expensive cluster).
-To recover from a failure when rerunning any of these tasks, you always need the CSV file to be created again, which automatically happens by rerunning the `create_csv` task when any of the tasks in scope are cleared.
+- The `get_average_age_obj` task is in the scope of the setup/ teardown workflow.
+A failure of this task would still need the resource "CSV file" to be deleted afterwards (to make it more real, consider the CSV file to be an expensive cluster).
+To recover from a failure when rerunning the `get_average_age_obj` task, you always need the CSV file to be created again, as well as the data to be fetched again and written to the CSV file.
+This automatically happens by rerunning the `create_csv`, `write_to_csv` and `fetch_data` tasks when the task in the scope of this setup/teardown workflow `get_average_age_obj` is cleared.

+The DAG contains 3 tasks which are not part of the setup/ teardown workflow:

+- The `start` task is an empty task at the start of the DAG.
+- The `report_file_path` task is a task that prints the path of the CSV file to the logs.
+- The `end` task is an empty task at the end of the DAG.

 This DAG comes with a convenience parameter to test setup/ teardown functionality.
 Toggle `fetch_bad_data` in the **Trigger DAG** view to cause bad data to get into the pipeline and the `get_average_age_obj` to fail.
 You will see that `delete_csv` will still run and delete the CSV file.
+In a real-world scenario, after fixing the data issue you would clear the `get_average_age_obj` task and all tasks of the setup/ teardown workflow can rerun and complete successfully.

 <Tabs
     defaultValue="decorators"